Spider-Man, Spider-Man, he showed up at the Vatican

 It's not every day Spider-Man swings into the Vatican.
 But the superhero made a surprise showing there Wednesday during the pope's weekly general audience.
-Spidey shook Pope Francis' hand and gifted him a face mask patterned after the Marvel character's classic red suit.
+Spidey shook Pope Francis' hand and presented him with a face mask patterned after the Marvel character's classic red suit.

 During a general audience, the pope delivers a themed speech, followed by prayers, a homily and singing.
 And he offers blessings to those in attendance, including web-slinging superheroes already endowed with special talents.
 Among the faithful who lined up in San Damaso Courtyard for face time with the pontiff, Villardita unsurprisingly grabbed the most attention.
 Other attendees applauded Spidey and snapped his photo after he met with the pope.